-Custodian of Policy: Provost and Senior Vice President for Academic Affairs
+Custodian of Policy: Vice President of Academic Affairs

 Relevant Minnesota State System Policy: Board Policy 3.6.1

 Effective Date: February 2020

 Next Review: 2024